softwaremill/jekyll-softwaremill/_posts/presentations/2015-06-22-from-spaghetti-to-green-ci.md

 - presentations
 ---

-We have presented this topic on Poznań Java User Group and DevCrowd 2015.
-If you missed those talks, you still have a chance to hear us at GeeCON 2015 and Devoxx PL - see you there!
+We have presented this topic on Poznań Java User Group, DevCrowd 2015, GeeCON 2015 and Devoxx PL.
+If you missed those talks, you still have a chance to hear us at Confitura - see you there!

 <h4>Abstract</h4>
 Yes, we did it!
 Over a year ago we met a monster – a legacy Spring MVC application with 50% code duplication, no tests, manual deployment and mysterious error reporting.
 Come and see yourself how blood, sweat and tears have then turned into a well-tested REST API, pleasant to use and develop.